 On a trip to Kota Bharu, Kelantan, I visited the war museum and viewed the pristine relics of a once-upon-a-time.
 There were old photographs of Japanese soldiers riding simple bicycles into a quiet Malaysian town as if to innocently mask their true aggressive desires.
 Innocent young men in wolf’s clothing.
 I later saw a similar museum in Songkhla, Thailand.
 Another entry port for the Japanese forces.
-A door which was held open by Thailand who offered them no resistance or quarrel.
+A door which was held open by Thailand who offered them little resistance or quarrel.

 But the Malaysian’s were not easily fooled and word had already spread far and wide.
 Girls across Malaysia had their hair shorn to look like boys or instructed to look as dirty and unattractive as possible.
 Including rubbing dirt and mud on their faces.
 A hotelier in the Perhentian Islands showed me her father’s diary from the time.
 He had written of his own mother hiding his sister when Japanese soldiers were spotted.
 An elderly 82-year old woman on a flight from Langkawi to Kuala Lumpur, peeked at me from under her Hijab.
 When asked where her parents were from, she whispered, “I’m Chinese.
 I was told that my parents were killed by Japanese soldiers.
 I was adopted by a Malay family who raised me as their own.”